 The sea creatures oftentimes congregate at the headwaters in Edward Ball Wakulla Springs State Park throughout the year.
 They can be seen in the Wakulla River.
 You may also may score a manatee sighting at Miramar Beach.

 However, we noticed the manatee’s skin looks a little rougher and sadly scarred.
 We’re thinking it may be from the airboats zipping around the tributaries.

 The visitor center is helpful for getting suggestions on the best places to view wildlife and has some interesting displays.

 From the visitor center, just walk the short distance to the marina, where you can see the manatees sunning themselves.
 If you’re lucky, you may have one even come close to the dock to say hello.

-Fort Pierce is a great place to see manatees during your Florida vacation as it’s home to another group of manatees who made their way from the Gulf up along the east coast.
+Fort Pierce is another of the best places to see manatees but this time on Florida’s east coast.
+It’s home to another group of manatees who make their way from the Gulf of Mexico up along the east coast to cooler waters.